 - 2.1.
 Definition, Meaning and Classification - 2.2.
 Assessment of Functional Difficulties - 2.3.
 Provision of Therapeutic Intervention and education - 2.4.
-Implications of Functional Limitations for Education and Creating Prosthetic Environment in School and Home: Seating Arrangements, Positioning and Handling Techniques at Home and School - 2.5.
-Facilitating Teaching-Learning: IEP, Developing TLM; Assistive technology
+Implications of Functional Limitations for Education and Creating Prosthetic Environment in School and Home: Seating Arrangements, Positioning and Handling Techniques at Home and School.